DerekMarcinyshyn/localweather/readme.md

 Latest image every 5 minutes from RaspberryPi.

-Latest image with no watermark for archiving and creating timelapse.
+Latest image with no watermark for archiving and creating timelapse every 10 minutes.

 Create video with ffmpeg.